Wissance/Ferrum/README.md

 to generate self signed certificates - run `go generate` from command line

 If you don't specify the name of executable (by passing -o {execName} to go build) than name of executable = name of project

+For running static analyze check use command `golangci-lint run`

 ### 3.2 Run application as Standalone